 Which case management model fits best?
 Each organization and its staff will need to discover this for themselves.

-There are three main umbrella models for nonprofit case management, and seven total sub-models under them.
+There are three main umbrella case management models for nonprofits, and seven total sub-models under them.
 It’s important for each organization to consider them and determine how each one could impact its clients’ overall well-being.

 The Standard Community Care Model